KefanPing/Outfit_Recommendation_Project/README.md

 ```
 .
 ├── A special explanation for data cleaning and analysis(bias).ipynb   # A note that analyzes bias of the data set used in this project
-├── LICENSE   # The lisence
+├── LICENSE   # The license
 ├── README.md   # The readme file
 ├── models   # This folder contains everything related to the models: data, models themselves, training code
 │   ├── data   # Data for training models from Kaggle